 There are a number of publicly available sources of information regarding actual performance, each of which uses a different methodology and thus may produce different results.
 One such free speed test site is Ookla Speedtest, available at http://www.speedtest.net/.
 Please note, however, that all speed tests have biases and flaws.
 Each of these tests measures limited aspects of an ISP’s speed and therefore must be seen as a guide rather than definitive measurements of performance.
 To obtain appropriate results, we recommend that you connect to a speed test server located in your geographic area.

-Data Usage Allowances: In addition to reserving the right to manage network usage to ensure that the activity of a small number of users at a particular point in time does not degrade, inhibit or interfere with the use of their network by others, PENTELEDATA maintains a “data usage” policy that addresses total usage of a customer’s account each month for Business Cable Modem Service.
-Each level of Business Cable Modem Service has a monthly peak time data allowance of 1 Terabyte excluding our business executive plan which has an allowance of 500GB and our business express plan which has a data allowance of 700GB.
-Peak Time is 5 pm to 1 am.
+Data Usage Allowances: In addition to reserving the right to manage network usage to ensure that the activity of a small number of users at a particular point in time does not degrade, inhibit or interfere with the use of their network by others, PENTELEDATA maintains a “data usage” policy that can address total usage of a customer’s account each month for Business Cable Modem Service.

 Congestion and Network Management Practices: The bandwidth and network resources used by PENTELEDATA to deliver its broadband Internet access service are limited and shared among users.
 While PENTELEDATA strives to provide sufficient bandwidth to meet the foreseeable needs of their customers, the network may be negatively affected by the rapidly increasing demands of users whose actions strain the ability of the network to meet that demand.
 Conscious of this, the FCC allows broadband Internet access service providers such as PENTELEDATA to engage in “reasonable network management practices” to respond to situations such as network congestion or excessive use that can unreasonably burden the network and cause service degradation, including security attacks and network congestion.
 PENTELEDATA’s use of certain network management tools and techniques may affect users’ Internet performance, such as download and upload times or response times while surfing the Internet or playing games, but such effects typically will be noticeable only for a brief period of time, if at all.